jssteinberg/markdown-article-template/README.md

 Nicely formatted, readable markdown articles!

 This is a proposal for a file template for readable text-only, markdown articles (e.g. **blog posts**).
 It should of course be parseable to HTML as well.
-Metadata can be added without YAML front matter (YFM) in a more markdowny way.
-Metadata looks a bit like YFM, but is markdown, simpler and a more natural part of the article.
+Metadata is added without YAML front matter (YFM) in a more markdowny way.
+It looks a bit like YFM, but is markdown, is simpler, and a more natural part of the article.
 It's all basic markdown.

 The goal is a template for a full article in pure markdown that is as readable as possible as text-only and when it's rendered without specific HTML/CSS (for instance at Github).
 And with a possible output that is fully usable in an application of any kind.